xolod79/UNEON/Readme.md

 Copy UNEON.VHD to root directory SD Card and rename to UNEON.HD0

 Install on MiSTer:
-For work with IDE HDD you need install Main_MiSTer main binary after 2023 Oct 24.
+For work with IDE HDD you need copy MiSTer_Uneon on root Fat SDCard and add the following lines to Mister.ini:
+[Uneon]
+main=MiSTer_Uneon

 Copy UNEON.VHD to Games\Uneon directory SD Card.
 Mount VHD file in core and select Reset on menu.

 Keyboard: